bensheldon/panlexicon/README.md

 Running Tests
 -------------

-- All tests can be run with `bundle exec rspec`
+- All tests can be run with `bin/rspec`
-- File watching can be started with `bundle exec guard`
+- File watching can be started with `bin/guard`
 - Individual tests can be isolated by adding `:focus` to declaration, e.g. `it 'runs a test', :focus do`
 - Within feature specs, the page can be inspected by adding `save_and_open_page`